Envis Centre, Ministry of Environment & Forest, Govt. of India

 The roads in Kerala are maintained by National Highways / Public Works Department (R&B), Local Bodies, Department of Irrigation, KSEB, Department of Forests, Railways etc. Other agencies dealing with transport sector are National Transportation Planning and Research Centre (NATPAC), Motor Vehicles Department, Kerala State Road Transport Corporation (KSRTC), Kerala Transport Development Finance Corporation (KTDFC) and Roads & Bridges Development Corporation of Kerala (RBDCK).

-The State has a total road length of 2,35,643.36 km.
+The State has a total road length of 1, 91, 292.39 km.
 This includes classified and non-classified roads as stipulated by Indian Road Congress.
-The Road density in Kerala is 545 km per 100 sq. km, which is roughly three times the national average.
-The length of road per lakh population is 705km.
-The National Highways, considered to be the primary network, carries 40 per cent of the total traffic, and the State Highways and Major District Roads (MDRs), the secondary road network carries another 40 per cent of the road traffic.
-Thus about 13 per cent of the road network handles almost 80 per cent of the traffic in the State.
-The major development indicators of transport & communication sector in the State since 2013 are given here.
+The National Highways, State Highways and Major District Roads (MDRs) together handle about 80 per cent of the total road traffic.
+The major development indicators of transport and communication sector in Kerala since 2013 are given here.

 National Highways in Kerala